neurallambda/neurallambda/README.md

     * PDA w queue instead of stack is also turing complete, I think
     * More: post machines, tag systems, register machines, a myriad of Cellular Automata
   * Loading memory: is there a nice differentiable way to read memory out from a bank of programs (akin to token embeddings, but, program embeddings here).
+  * Make a Dequeue (double ended queue, put and pop from L+R)

 * Error correcting of neuralsymbols (eg tags, integers, addresses)
   * Pre-trained + frozen hopfield net?
 It's differentiable, and, could be linear, so, possibly some big optimizations possible.
   * Brute force: `without_grad` just replace symbols from LUT.
 This wouldn't work for training though.

+* Dynamic computation time via ability to output "null tokens".
+Similar to "delete tokens".
+This works if it's simultaneously outputting hidden state.

 * Optimizations:
   * [X] Based on profiling, memory looks good, cosine_similarity is slooow, predominantly because of a hypercomplex.dot_product, and hypercomplex.hadamard.
 Solved when I got rid of hypercomplex.